-Each lab period is 1:40-5:40pm on Wednesdays.
-Students must leave the laboratory at 5:40pm.
-Students are REQUIRED to begin cleaning no later than 5:30pm each lab period.
-Students are not allowed to stay past 5:40pm to do wet chemistry under any circumstances NOR can a student gain access to the laboratory room, FH-313, outside of the LOCUS scheduled class day & time.
+Each lab period is 1pm-5pm.
+Students must leave the laboratory at 5:00pm.
+Students are REQUIRED to begin cleaning no later than 4:50pm each lab period.
+Students are not allowed to stay past 5:00pm to do wet chemistry under any circumstances NOR can a student gain access to the laboratory room, FH-313, outside of the LOCUS scheduled class day & time.
 An exception is when TA/Instructor allows students to enter FH-313 early to sign-in and prepare for the day.